 TECHNICAL NOTE - STANDARD ERRORS

 The estimates in this publication are based on information gained from the occupants of a sample survey of dwellings.
 Because the entire population is not surveyed, the published estimates are subject to sampling error.
 The most common way of quantifying such sampling error is to calculate the standard error for the published estimate or statistic.
-For more information, see the Reliability of Estimates section of the Explanatory Notes of publication Labour Force, Australia (cat. no. 6202.0).
+For more information, see paragraphs 25 to 27 of the Explanatory Notes of publication Labour Force, Australia (cat. no. 6202.0)

 The real value in this case is the result we would obtain if we could enumerate the total population.